tonyrog/varp/doc/api.md

 Check if literal __x__ and literal __y__ are the equal, that is bound to the same variable or are bound to the same constant.

-exceptions: literal (x or y are not literals)
+exception: literal (x or y are not literals)

 ``` python
 varpy.isused(vp, x [,value])